mojaloop/mojaloop/contribute/PI-1-Exit-and-Acceptance-Criteria.md

-Purpose: This document describes the specific exit and acceptance criteria for planning increment #1 of the Paymoja Project.
+Purpose: This document describes the specific exit and acceptance criteria for planning increment #1 of the Level One Project Project.

 ## Limiting Assumptions
 * 	PI-1 limited to “Send money to anyone anywhere”